-What is a JavaScript Challenge?
+What Is a JavaScript Challenge?

 A JavaScript challenge is an automated check that runs in the browser to prove the client can execute script like a normal user agent.
 Edge proxies and bot managers often issue a small computational or environment task before serving the real page or setting a short-lived cookie.
+Related: bot detection.

 How does a JavaScript challenge work?